glimpse-editor/glimpse-editor.github.io/content/about.md

 [Return to top](#contents)

 ## Why do you need monetary donations? {#why-do-you-need-monetary-donations}
-Just like many other free software projects we need to host the collaboration tools we use to develop and share the project.
+Just like many other free/libre and open source software projects we need to host the collaboration tools we use to develop and share the project.
 We have to purchase domain names, cloud servers, code signing certificates and subscriptions from service providers to make this project a success.
 In addition we also intend to pay the artists we commission for the re-brand, market our software, and eventually help our contributors represent us at conferences.

 If you would like to donate some money to Glimpse project, you can do so by donating on [Open Collective](https://opencollective.com/glimpse).
 Our [Github Sponsors](https://github.com/sponsors/glimpse-editor) page is directly linked to our Open Collective profile.

 We also encourage those who want to support the GNU Image Manipulation Program to use [their donation page](https://www.gimp.org/donating/) to do so.
+We also pass along a portion of our own donations upstream periodically: https://opencollective.com/glimpse/expenses?tag=donation

 [Return to top](#contents)

 ## Do you plan to sell Glimpse Image Editor? {#do-you-plan-to-sell-glimpse-image-editor}
 No. Glimpse Image Editor is an open source application, and we have no plans to sell copies of the software.
-The same applies to the new image editing application we are developing called "Glimpse NX".
+The same will also apply to Glimpse NX.

 If that policy ever changes, it will go through the usual governance channels for this project, and our community will be consulted about it first.
 In practice, there is little or no support within the Glimpse project to start charging for copies of the software, so it is extremely unlikely to ever happen.